tsileo/blobstash/README.md

 ## Roadmap / Ideas

-- Mount backups with fuse
+- Mount backups with fuse (with time machine like directory structure)
-- Easy way to backup/restore internal LevelDB
+- Easy way to backup/restore internal LevelDB (RDB like format)
 - Master/slave replication of metadatas
-- Optional Elastic search powered searches
-- Web UI (with download support)
 - Encryption

 ## Supported storages